craftingcity/The-Known-World/Prenotes May 22 23.md

 Much of the description of the Noble Theives in this place are in the [[Prenotes May 07 23]] notes.

-We're gonna push everyone down to the second floor, where we will be encountering the first of the living fanatics, more undeadzies, and the gang of Noble Theives
+We're gonna push everyone down to the second floor, where we will be encountering the first of the living fanatics, more undeadzies, and the gang of Noble Thieves.

 ### What happened?